zhaorui2000/nest-reward-chest/README.md

 ## Configuration

-Currently, this mod has no configurable options, but future plans include:
-- Configure the type and quantity of reward items
+This mod offers the following configurable options:

+### Mod Settings

-- Configure the spawn probability of reward chests
+- **Auto-research technology**: Enable/disable automatic research of the nest reward technology
-- Configure the probability of additional rewards
+- **Drop rate**: Probability (1-100) of a reward chest spawning when an enemy nest is destroyed
+- **Cliff explosives count**: Number of cliff explosives to include in each reward chest
+- **Science pack count**: Number of science packs to include in each reward chest

 ## Version History